reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

   const [color, setColor] = useState(messageColor);
 ```

 Here, a `color` state variable is initialized to the `messageColor` prop.
-The problem with this code is that **if the parent component passes a different value of `messageColor` later (for example, changing it from `'blue'` to `'red'`), the `color` *state variable* would not be updated!** The state is only initialized during the first render.
+The problem is that **if the parent component passes a different value of `messageColor` later (for example, `'red'` instead of `'blue'`), the `color` *state variable* would not be updated!** The state is only initialized during the first render.

-This is why "mirroring" some prop in a state variable like this can lead to confusion.
+This is why "mirroring" some prop in a state variable can lead to confusion.
 Instead, use the `messageColor` prop directly in your code.
-If you want to give it a shorter name inside your component, use a regular constant:
+If you want to give it a shorter name, use a constant:

 ```js
 function Message({ messageColor }) {